 First recall that the sequence

-is called the (normalized) Hilbert-Kunz function of a local ring $(R, \mf m)$.
-As a first step, let us characterize for what prime ideals $\mf p$ the entire Hilbert-Kunz functions of $R_\mf p$ and $R$ coincide.
+is called the (normalized) Hilbert--Kunz function of a local ring $(R, \mf m)$.
+As a first step, let us characterize for what prime ideals $\mf p$ the entire Hilbert--Kunz functions of $R_\mf p$ and $R$ coincide.
 The presented argument is based on the proof of \cite[Theorem~3.3]{HunekeYao}.

 \begin{proposition} Let $(R, \mf m)$ be a local ring of characteristic $p > 0$ and $\mf p$ be a prime ideal of $R$ such that $R/\mf p$ is regular and $\hght \mf p + \dim R/\mf p = \dim R$.
 Then, for a fixed $q$, $\hkf (\mf m) = \hkf (\mf p)$ if and only if $R/\frq{\mf p}$ is Cohen-Macaulay.